lilxyzw/VRCLightVolumes/Documentation/HowToUse_RegularLightVolumes.md

 However, if your scene contains sharp shadows or high-contrast lighting, using higher density is strongly recommended!
 In this case `Voxels Per Unit` value can be from `3` to `15` approximately, depending on the world size itself.

+> [!WARNING]
-> ⚠️ Note:  Always keep an eye on the *Size Estimation* in your Light Volume component - increasing the density can quickly make the data size extremely large.
+> Always keep an eye on the *size estimation* in your Light Volume component - increasing the density can quickly make the data size extremely large.

 A good practice is to place one large, low-resolution Light Volume to cover the entire world, and then add smaller, higher-density volumes in areas with sharp shadows or small, detailed light sources.
 Just make sure to extend the bounds slightly beyond the target area - some padding is needed to blend the volume edges smoothly.
 The `Smooth Blending` property in the Light Volume component controls the size of this padding.